adjtomo/adjdocs/readmes/docker_image_install.md

 ## 2) Open JupyterLab (all operating systems)

+>**Port Mapping Error Note:** For steps 1A and 1B, if you are already running something on port 8888 (e.g. Jupyter Notebooks), you may fail to execute `docker run`.
+Please change the port map to something else, e.g., *docker run -p 8889:8888*... and retry Step 1
 - After running the `docker run` command, you will see some output that ends with a web address, e.g,.

 ```bash